theyorubayesian/kowope/README.md

 Downloading the data requires sending the Zindi API a `POST` request.
 A custom function, `get_data` to achieve this is included in [utils.py](utils.py).
 Subsequently, the data is uploaded to the workspace datastore and then used to create a TabularDataset that is registered with the workspace.

 ## Automated ML
 The AutoML experiment was configured to run locally rather than on a compute target.
 The data is cleaned before it passed into the experiment.
 Cleaning here involves dropping rows containing greater than a threshold (60%) of missing values and encoding categorical columns.
 The imputation of missing values is left to the AutoML.
+Thus the `featurization` parameter is set to `auto`.
+Since no validation dataset is passed into the AutoML, cross validation on the test data is allowed and `n_cross_validations` is set to 4.
+To enable AutoML stop poorly performing runs, `enable_early_stopping` is set to `True`.
+Together with `experiment_timeout_minutes` which is set to 30, both parameters help to conserve resources (time and compute) available for experimentation.
+The aim is for this AutoML experiment to be a precursor to a more involved HyperDrive experiment.
+To ensure that all the details about this experiment is made available, `verbosity` is set to `logging.INFO` meaning that all events of level `INFO`and on up are logged in the output.
-Two other parameters of note in the definition of the AutoMLConfiguration is the `primary_metric` and `experimentation_timeout_minutes`.
-As mentioned earlier, the dataset is imbalanced thus the `AUC_weighted` primary metric was used and the experiment was set to timeout in 30 minutes.
+The next set of parameteres relate specifically to the task at hand and the dataset to be used.
+The `task` parameter is set to `classification`, the cleaned dataset it passed in as the `training_data` parameter and the `label_column_name` which is `default_status` is specified.
+The last parameter of note is the `primary_metric`.
+As mentioned earlier, the dataset is imbalanced thus the `AUC_weighted` primary metric was used.
 The `AUC_Weighted` aggregates the performance of the model on both classes using each label's area under the `Receiver Operating Characteristic` (A plot of the True Positive and False Positive Rates).
 The AutoML Run is visualised using RunDetails as shown below.
 ![AutoML RunDetails](static/automl_run_details.PNG)
 ### Results